jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 ## Acknowledgments
 - A big thank you to my mentor [Adeye Adegbenga](https://github.com/deye9) for helping me finding bugs and giving me directions on how to solve them.
+- Also thank you so much [Ricardo Fiorani](https://github.com/ricardofiorani) for reviewing the code and finding typos!
 - Another thank you goes out to the Code Institute Slack Community for giving me valuable feedback on my project!